 WHO Handbook cites the 2005 NCHS monograph and seems to think it is following it.
-But relying on relative differences between rates finds largest disparity (BLUE) where NCHS would find smallest (RED), and vice versa, with starkly different interpretations
+But relying on relative differences between attendance rates (BLUE) finds largest disparity for seven countries examined where NCHS would find smallest disparity (RED), and vice versa, with starkly different interpretations as to size.